ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 !!! note "Image Access"

-    If you are a current customer please contact your Solution Architect or [Support](../support/index.md) for access instructions.
+    If you are a current customer, please contact your Solution Architect or [Support](../support/index.md) for access instructions.

     Please contact our [sales representative](mailto:sales@ipfabric.io)